Information for citizens

 We don't publish your email address, and you can opt to submit your report anonymously – just uncheck the ‘show my name publicly’ box on submission.
 This will mean that your name is not displayed on the FixMyStreet website, although it is still sent to the council.

-Please see our House Rules for things you shouldn’t report, or include in your report.
+Please see our Conditions of Use for things you shouldn’t report, or include in your report.

 Accounts and alerts